kudujs/kudu/README.md

               // alternatively specify the 'moduleId' option for lazy loading of the
     moduleId: // controller if the path matches a url, the controller with this ID
               // will be instantiated, alternatively specify the 'ctrl' option for
-    enter:    // eager loading of the controller a function for manually adding the
+              // eager loading of the controller
-              // view to the DOM and to perform custom intro animations.
-By default
+    enter:    //  a function for manually adding the  view to the DOM and to perform
-    leave:    // kudu insert views into the default target a function for manually
+              // custom intro animations.
+By default kudu insert views into the default target
+    leave:    //  a function for manually
               // removing the view from the DOM and to perform custom outro
               // animations.
 By default kudu remove views from the default target }